-The Immediate Skills Shortage list (ISSL)
+The Regional Skills Shortage list (RSSL)

-The Canterbury Skills Shortage list (CSSL)
+The Construction and Infrastructure Skills Shortage list

 If your occupation features on the list, and you meet its conditions of qualification, experience, and/or occupational registration, your employer may be able to hire overseas candidates much more easily, on an Essential Skills Work Visa, valid for up to 5 years.